break-stuff/clarion/docs/framework/documentation/variables.md

 ## Fonts

 There are 3 default font types set up to start out with (`$font-accent`, `$font-base`, and `$font-monospace`).
-This should usually be more than enough to get you started.
+This should usually be more than enough for a website or application.
 If you feel like you need more font families in your project than this, feel free to add them, but do so carefully.
-Having all of those fancy fonts on your site may look nice, but they come at a cost (both technically and cognitively).
+Having all of those fancy fonts on your site may look nice, but they come at a cost (both for performance and usability).

 For performance reasons, the default values that have been set for these variables are system fonts.
 For further reading on this, check out Marcin Wichary's excellent [Smashing Magazine article](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/).